vilibili/FCN-pytorch/README.md

 # FCN-pytorch
-This is an implementation of Fully Convolutional Networks using pytoch
+This is an implementation of Fully Convolutional Networks using pytorch